Importance of Regulatory Filings, Financial Statement Notes, and Supplementary Information

 Business and Geographic Segment Reporting

-• engages in activities that generate revenue and incur expenses, including start-up segments that have yet to earn revenues.
+• that engages in activities that generate revenue and incur expenses, including start-up segments that have yet to earn revenues.

-• has available discrete financial information.
+• that has available discrete financial information.

 A company must disclose separate information for any operating segment that meets specific quantitative criteria.
 Specifically, if the segment accounts for 10 percent or more of the combined operating segments’ revenue, assets, or profit.